Adventure Charters

 Keeping the Line Tight.

-The hardest part to learn is to keep the line tight on the
+The most critical part to learn is keeping the line tight on the

 the bait without the angler feeling the hit in time to react.
 The

-speed of the downstroke should be controlled by your reeling speed
+speed of the backstroke should be controlled by your reeling speed

-during the downstroke.
-You only go down as fast as your reeling
+during the backstroke.
+Only go down as fast as your reeling

 speed keeps the line tight.
-This is the most critical point of jig
+This is the most important point of jig

 fishing that many anglers don’t understand.
 You aren’t just